-Women generally experience both a higher rate and different types of side effects from HIV meds than men, likely due to differences in their weight and body size.
-Side effects can persist longer for women than for men, but may decline over time.
+Women sometimes experience both a higher rate and different types of side effects from HIV meds than men, likely due to differences in their weight and body size.
+In some cases side effects can persist longer for women than for men, but usually decline over time.

 Oral contraceptives can interact with some HIV meds.
 It's not clear whether this actually raises the risk of unintentional pregnancy, but some experts recommend that prescriptions should be changed or other forms of birth control should be used.

 With careful planning and ongoing care, pregnant women can expect to have a safe pregnancy and to give birth to an HIV-negative baby.
-The US Guidelines recommend that all pregnant women be on treatment to protect themselves and their unborn babies, though HIV meds have not been well studied in pregnant women.
+Although HIV meds have not been well studied in pregnant women, the US Guidelines recommend that all pregnant women be on treatment to protect themselves and their unborn babies.
 Some meds appear to be safer, some can be more problematic, and a few others should not be used at all.
 When making decisions around pregnancy, delivery and nursing, it's wise to consult an HIV-experienced doctor, such as an OB-GYN who has treated HIV-positive women.